Ichihiroy/Ichihiroy/README.md

 🎓 studying Information Technologies at Azerbaijan State University of Economics

-🛠️ currently mastering React while expanding my software development skills, from building web apps to experementing with game engines
+🛠️ currently mastering my software development skills, from building web apps to experementing with game engines

 💥 I’m looking to collaborate on creative software projects, hackathons, and any cool ideas that push the boundaries of development